AABoyles/BreadCrumbs/README.md

     # Whether to provide breadcrumbs to users by default
     $wgDefaultUserOptions['breadcrumbs-showcrumbs'] = true;

-    # $wgBreadCrumbsDelimiter - set the delimiter
+    # Delimiter string between BreadCrumbs
     $wgDefaultUserOptions['breadcrumbs-delimiter'] = '>';

-    # $wgBreadCrumbsCount - number of breadcrumbs to use
+    # Number of breadcrumbs to show
     $wgDefaultUserOptions['breadcrumbs-numberofcrumbs'] = 5;

-    # Whether to show the breadcrumbs' namesoaces
+    # Whether to show the breadcrumbs' namespaces
     $wgDefaultUserOptions['breadcrumbs-namespaces'] = true;

     # Whether to ignore pages that are already in breadcrumbs